gozerodi/saw-cutting-chatter-detection-xai/README.md

 * **Dual-Sensor Dynamic Hierarchy (Moving Average Crossover):** A standardized dual-axis visualization was constructed to simultaneously track the moving averages of Motor Load (`IMotor_HighFreq_RMS`) and Vibration (`VibRes_Accel_std`) across varying cutting speeds.
 A distinct hierarchical relationship was discovered.
     * **Stable Dynamics:** In stable cutting regimes, the moving average of the vibration signal consistently traverses *above* the motor load signal.
 Even during overlaps, the gap between the two forces remains minimal, indicating a healthy harmonic balance.
     * **Chatter Dominance:** In stark contrast, during experiments exhibiting chatter, the hierarchy permanently flips.
 The moving average of the motor load spikes and traverses significantly *above* the vibration moving average, creating a wide, observable gap.

+    ## 🚀 Future Works

+This research establishes a foundational framework for intelligent chatter detection.
+To advance the system toward industrial-grade autonomy and zero-defect manufacturing, the following developments are planned:

+### 1. Robust Predictive State Locking & Signal Filtering
+Currently, the model performs binary classification (0-1) for each 1-second rolling window based on 100 ms sampling intervals.
+However, as the cutting process approaches termination, signal attenuation can lead to intermittent "Stable" (0) misclassifications, even if chatter was previously present.
+* **State Locking Mechanism:** To enhance reliability and prevent further material degradation, a confidence-based state locking mechanism will be implemented.
+Once a sustained chatter state is identified within a filtered observation window, the system will maintain the "Chatter" classification regardless of signal weakening at the cut's end.
+This ensures the process remains in a protective state until manual reset or process completion.

+### 2. Early Warning Systems for Proactive Chatter Suppression
+Experimental observations reveal that model probabilities often exhibit significant surges before chatter becomes physically audible or visually identifiable to the human observer.
+* **Proactive Prediction:** Future research will focus on the systematic analysis of the temporal gap between the AI's early detection of hazardous signal trends and the physical onset of vibration.
+By developing a secondary "Pre-Chatter Warning" layer, the transition from stable cutting to instability can be predicted.
+* **Closed-Loop Prevention:** This methodology aims to facilitate real-time adaptive control—such as autonomous feed rate reduction—allowing for the suppression of instability before chatter ever occurs.
+This transition from "Detection" to "Prevention" is critical for achieving true zero-damage manufacturing cycles.